Vector dark energy and high-z massive clusters: Acknowledgements

 \section{Acknowledgements}

 EC is supported by the MareNostrum project funded by the Spanish Ministerio de Ciencia e Innovacion (MICINN) under grant no. AYA2009-13875-C03-02 and MultiDark Consolider project under grant CSD2009-00064.
+EC also acknowledges partial support from the European Union FP7 ITN INVISIBLES (Marie Curie Actions, PITN- GA-2011- 289442).
 AK acknowledges support by the MICINN's Ramon y Cajal programme as well as the grants AYA 2009-13875-C03-02, AYA2009-12792-C03-03, CSD2009-00064, and CAM S2009/ESP-1496.
-GY acknowledges support from MICINN's grants AYA2009-13875-C03-02 and FPA2009-08958.
 JBJ is supported by the Ministerio de Educaci\'on under the postdoctoral contract EX2009-0305 and also wishes to acknowledge support from the Norwegian Research Council under the YGGDRASIL programme 2009-2010 and the NILS mobility project grant UCM-EEA-ABEL-03-2010.
 We also acknowledge support from MICINN (Spain) project numbers FIS 2008-01323, FPA 2008-00592 and CAM/UCM 910309.

 \bsp